INSPIRED-GMU/py-holmes-public/README.md

 Py-holmes finds all tests in the project that are both *scope-similar* and *call-similar* to the original test.
 We define scope-similarity as using a nonempty subset of the same user-written files, functions, and classes, and call-similarity as making function calls in exactly the same order (ignoring the arguments of those functions).

 Py-holmes then produces fuzzed variants of the original test, as well as all tests that are both scope-similar and call-similar.
 Fuzzing is performed by identifying all literals in a test which are not involved in defining an oracle argument of a `unittest.TestCase.assert*()` call, where `*` is a wildcard.
 Literals are identified by parsing a unit test's body as an abstract syntax tree using Python's built-in `ast` module.
 Any literals that are used as oracles, or involved in determining the value of an oracle, are skipped over, to protect them from fuzzing.
-This process of identifying literals to protect is discussed further in our paper.
+This process of identifying literals to protect is discussed later in this readme.
 By default, a total of 50 fuzzed variant tests are produced.
 If any tests are being fuzzed other than the original test, then roughly half of the fuzzed tests will be variants of the original test, and the remaining tests will be variants of the other tests, in as uniform a distribution across them as possible.
 Each fuzzed variant of the original test has only one literal fuzzed, so that if a variant passes, the reason will be easier for the user to interpret.
 Fuzzed variants of other tests have all their non-oracle literals fuzzed.

 How a particular literal is fuzzed depends on its data type.
 - If the literal is **boolean**, it has a 50% chance to have its value flipped.